 12. Cotton Balls

 Cotton balls are frequently used for cleaning, sanitizing, and prepping wound sites before bandages or dressings are applied.
 They can also be used as a sterile method to apply medicines or ointments to a wound to ensure it stays clean and free of bacteria.

 Wound care supplies are designed to protect patients and help them heal as quickly as possible after they’ve sustained an injury or undergone surgery.
-Accessible and adequate quantities of all the supplies needed for a vast range of wound types and scenarios undoubtedly set medical professionals up for successful wound treatment.
+Accessible and adequate quantities of all the supplies needed for a vast range of wound types and scenarios, from wound gauze to wound bandages, undoubtedly set medical professionals up for successful wound treatment.